H-1B Visa

 - Hold a legitimate employer and employee connection with the recipient

-- Have a non speculative job offer that qualifies as a speciality occupation
+- Have a non-speculative job offer that qualifies as a specialty occupation

 H1B VISA – FAQ ( FREQUENTLY ASKED QUESTIONS )